kranners/frappuccino/docs/Widget Toolkits.md

 **To use an in-built theme OR to mimic GTK:**

 To mimic GTK, Qt can use the QGtkStyle platform theme.
 QGtkStyle will use GTK 2 to render the underlying components.
-This comes pre-installed on all versions of Qt beyond version 4.5.
+This comes preinstalled on all versions of Qt beyond version 4.5.

 For Qt 4, enable it by writing into your Qt configuration (either `/etc/xdg/Trolltech.conf` or `~/.config/Trolltech.conf`):
 ```Trolltech.conf